-However, there are many behaviour and lifestyle changes that can be changed to lower your risk of getting heart disease.
+However, there are many behaviors and lifestyle changes that can be changed to lower your risk of getting heart disease.

 Health Conditions that Increase the Risk of Heart Disease

 The following health conditions can increase your risk of getting heart disease.
-Some of them are avoidable with practicing healthy diet and regular exercise.
+Some of them are avoidable with establishing a healthy diet and regular exercise.

 1. High blood pressure